-As a pediatric occupational therapist, one of the questions I get asked most often when working with new parents is “what are the early signs of autism?”
-It is a very good question and requires a comprehensive answer.
+As a pediatric occupational therapist, one of the questions I often get asked when working with new parents is, “what are the early signs of autism?”
+It is an excellent question and requires a comprehensive answer.

 The most important thing that I always tell parents is to educate themselves on typical early childhood development.
-When parents know what important milestones to expect at each age, if a developmental delay presents itself parents can identify it immediately and seek early intervention.
+When parents know what important milestones to expect at each age, parents can immediately identify a developmental delay and seek early intervention.
 Even though there is no cure for autism, early intervention makes a tremendous difference in a child’s outcome.
-Recent studies have found that autism can now be identified as early as 18 months and in some rare cases, intensive early therapy has actually reversed the effects of autism because the still-developing brain can be re-wired.
+Recent studies have found that autism can now be identified as early as 18 months.
+In some rare cases, intensive early therapy has actually reversed the effects of autism because the still-developing brain can be rewired.

 What does it mean to be on the Autism spectrum?

 I cannot stress enough how important it is for parents to understand typical development.
 ASDs are identified by the absence of typical behaviors, not the presence of abnormal ones.
-Parents can educate themselves in so many ways.
-There are countless DVDs, apps, blogs, books, websites, and magazines on early childhood development.
+Parents can educate themselves in so many ways with countless videos, apps, blogs, books, websites, and magazines on early childhood development.
 American Academy of Pediatrics has a great website.
 Some wonderful books are Your Child’s Growing Mind by Jane Healy, Your Baby’s First Year by the American Academy of Pediatrics, and Baby Development Everything You Need to Know by Dr. Claire Halsey.

-When parents have a good understanding of what typical development looks like, they are better equipped to spot delays or early indicators of ASDs.
-The Centers for Disease Control and Prevention has a great page on Signs and Symptoms of ASDs.
+When parents understand what typical development looks like, they are better equipped to spot delays or early indicators of ASDs.
+The Centers for Disease Control and Prevention has a great page on the Signs and Symptoms of ASDs.
 Autism Speaks also has a good page on early signs of autism.

-Observe your children closely in different situations and do not rely on your pediatrician to point out delays.
-The delays might not present themselves during your ten minute doctor appointment.
-Your pediatrician is a valuable partner, but your own observations are most important.
+Observe your children closely in different situations and not rely on your pediatrician to point out delays.
+The delays might not present themselves during your ten-minute doctor appointment.
+Your pediatrician is a valuable partner, but your observations are most important.

-Please remember that every child develops a little differently, and at their own pace, so do not panic if your baby is a little bit late to hit a milestone, and try not to compare your child to other children.
+Please remember that every child develops a little differently and at their own pace, so do not panic if your baby is a little bit late to hit a milestone, and try not to compare your child to other children.
 Early development is very highly variable.
-Remember that ASDs involve a variety of developmental delays, so consider your baby’s social, emotional, motor, and cognitive milestones.
-Also developmental delays don’t always mean autism.
-In some cases they carry a heightened risk, but not always.
+Remember that ASDs involve various developmental delays, so consider your baby’s social, emotional, motor, and cognitive milestones.
+Also, developmental delays don’t always mean autism.
+In some cases, they carry a heightened risk, but not always.
 Trust your instincts!

 The Don’ts of Autism